Collective Cell Migration: From In Vitro to In Vivo

 Julia Yeomans, University of Oxford, UK

-The deadline for submitting applications has been extended to 7 August 2020.
+The deadline for submitting applications has now closed.

 We offer 10 funded places for early-career researchers to attend this Workshop along with the 20 speakers.
 We just ask that you pay for your own travel costs.
 If you would like to attend please complete the application form and attach a one page CV and a letter of support from your supervisor.
 If your supervisor would prefer to send the letter directly to us please ask them to email it to email@example.com